Lindsey Coulson: Further roles

 She played the role of Hester Reed in the BBC police drama The Inspector Lynley Mysteries: The Chinese Walls (2006), and she also appeared in the series four episode of Doctor Who entitled "Midnight", in June 2008.

 She has since appeared in the ITV drama series The Level and The Bay.
+She has appeared in BBC One series Waterloo Road as Dame Stella Drake since 2025.

 Theatre

 On stage, Coulson has appeared in Snake at the Hampstead Theatre and has played Ophelia in Hamlet.
 She later starred in Three More Sleepless Nights at the National Theatre in 2009.
 The show ended on 27 August 2009.

 Radio

 Coulson starred in comedy series Lucky Heather on BBC Radio 4 in 2000.